-The Company follows a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
-The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurements) and the lowest priority to unobservable inputs (level 3 measurements).
-A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
+The Company's investments available for sale are reported at fair value in the accompanying balance sheets.
+The framework for measuring fair value provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
+The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1) and the lowest priority to unobservable inputs (level 3).
+The three levels of the fair value hierarchy under FASB ASC 820 are described as follows: